ys7914/DrinkWise/README.md

 Includes the face recognition code with queueing functionality.
 Written in Python.

 # SpeechRec
 Includes the speech recognition code.
-Uses [pocketsphinx] for ROS.
+Uses [pocketsphinx] (https://github.com/cmusphinx/pocketsphinx)for ROS.
 Written in Python.

 # SpeechSyn
 The speech synthesis code for DrinkWise.
 The sound_play from [audio_common] library was used, (http://wiki.ros.org/audio_common) the soundplay_node file must be run before being able to use this code.
 Written in Python.